 git clone https://github.com/actualbudget/actual-server.git cd actual-server docker build -t actual-server . docker run -p 5006:5006 actual-server

 This is the main project to run Actual, a local-first personal finance tool.
 It comes with the latest version of Actual, and a server to persist changes and make data available across all devices.

 Actual does have mobile and desktop applications however, they do not seem to let you connect to your self hosted instance of Actual.
 It is unclear if this will change in the near future or if another developer will take on this effort.

 Connecting to banks in Actual is not yet available but there was a mention on the website about it "coming soon".
 It's not clear however if this is being handed over to open source developers or not though.

 Actual server was very easy to spin up using the provided Docker image on the Github repo.
 I was up and running in less than 2 minutes and was quite surprised how simple the dashboard is.
 This made it easy to navigate and learn the application.
 And there's not much to learn other than how to add your accounts to manage.

 I plan to follow the project to see where it goes and I have high faith that the desktop and mobile apps will be adjusted to allow connections to self hosted Actual instances.
-This is a key component that will determine if I use Actual moving forward, especially the mobile app.
+This is a key component that will determine if I use Actual moving forward.

-If you find Actual useful, head over to the Github repo and give it a star!
+If you find Actual useful, head over to the Actual Github repo and give it a star!